spencercarter/spencercarter.github.io/_posts/2017-08-23-models-with-web-service-via-flask.md

 	return .0
 ```

-Is important because web requests use a status code to determine success (you've probably seen "404 Not Found" before).
+Is included because web requests use a status code to determine success (you've probably seen "404 Not Found" before).
 Status code 200 indicates success, and all others indicate something failed.
 As a simple failsafe, we'll return 0.0 to signal a failure.

 Finally, let's toss observation 0 to the web service.
 We know from earlier, that it should return 30.505530469875787, rounded to 2 decimal-places.